unifiedjs/unified-engine/doc/options.md

 ## `options.plugins`

-Plug-ins to load by their name and attach with options to the processor for every processed file.
+Plug-ins to load and attach with options to the processor for every processed file.

 *   Type: `Object`, `Array`, optional.
 Same format as [`plugins` in config files][config-plugins]

 ###### Example

-The following example processes `readme.md` and loads the `remark-lint` plug-in.
+The following example processes `readme.md` and loads the `remark-preset-lint-recommended` plug-in.

 ```js
 var engine = require('unified-engine');